RedefiningWomeninTech/av-docs/img/readme.md

 # images

-Just a folder to store image assests for this repo
+Just a folder to store image assets for this repo